1) Roll your cursor around in the photo banner area. That makes various options appear and disappear.

 In the sub-menu that appears, click FAVORITES (all the way to the right).

 In the Favorite Programs table, click the ADD icon next to any programs you want to put in your new playlist.
+To rearrange the order or play within the playlist, click, drag, and drop selections where you want them to go.

 To play the Active Playlist, click the PLAY triangle next to the top or any other selection.